Alexander Morison, Lord Prestongrange: Life

 He was the son of John Morison of Saughtonhall (1558–1615), a burgess and treasurer of the city of Edinburgh, and his wife, Katherine Preston, daughter of John Preston, Lord President of the Court of Session.
 He was born in 1579 probably in Saughton Hall, just west of Edinburgh.

 John Preston (his grandfather) had built Prestongrange, a fine mansion west of Prestonpans, and this house came to belong to Alexander through inheritance around 1600.

-He trained as a lawyer at Edinburgh University under Henry Charteris, graduating MA in 1598, and passed the Scottish bar as an advocate in 1604.
+He trained as a lawyer at the University of Edinburgh under Henry Charteris, graduating with an MA in 1598.
+He passed the Scottish bar as an advocate in 1604.

 In February 1626 he was elected a Senator of the College of Justice and took the title Lord Prestongrange.
 In 1627 he was elected Rector of the University of Edinburgh in place of Andrew Ramsay.

 He died at home in Preston Grange in East Lothian on 20 September 1631.

 Family

 In 1610 he married Eleanor Maule daughter of William Maule of Glaster.
 They had four daughters and one son, Alexander, who inherited the Preston Grange estate.

-One daughter Bethia married Sir Robert Spottiswoode.
+Their daughter Bethia married Sir Robert Spottiswoode.

 His sister Catherine, married William Scott, Lord Clerkington.